 I’m Kim Lozano.

-I’m a midwest-based writer and teacher with an obsession for books, artful narratives, exquisite sentences, and hanging out with other writers.
+I’m a midwest-based writing coach and workshop leader with an obsession for books, artful narratives, exquisite sentences, and hanging out with other writers.

 My idea of a great day is a donut brunch with Elizabeth Strout, book shopping with Gillian Flynn, and a fajita and beer dinner with Shirley Jackson.
 My favorite TV series is Breaking Bad and my favorite Christmas movie is Die Hard.